 V.J.
 "B" Budget Augmentation: "B" budget for the MLT program annually has been generously increased to \$2000/year.
+With the increase in scope maintenance this increase in money has not gone as far as I would have liked to see it.
 This past year some lottery money was added to this budget which was very helpful in obtaining class room supplies and resource material.
+The overall budget for the MLT program is much higher than this number and much of the funding as come from a generous grant funded by the local hospitals.
+In the next several years, this money will be exhausted.
+We have been good stewards of these funds but they are limited.
+The college support of this program will require an increase in the B budget to help cover some of these costs.